 Members of the Arashikage clan wore a tattoo on their right forearm, which is the eight divinatory trigrams（八卦） symbol for 'water' and 'fire', representing the 63rd hexagram of the I Ching.

-Articulation is very good on this guy and the Shinobi Shozoku (ninja suit) does allow for some dexterity in the movement.
+Articulation is very good on this guy and the Shinobi Shozoku (ninja suit) does allow for more movement.

 The kick pose can't be done independently because the ankle is very weak.